 Plan ahead for all your extended health care needs, including dental care.
 Consider investing in a private or group plan when you retire, or put aside savings to cover regular preventive care including dental exams and cleanings.

 Keep it healthy.
 What’s good for your body is good for your mouth!
 Limit the amount of sugary foods and drinks you consume throughout the day.
 Choose nutritious snacks and drinks, such as cheese or nuts, and water.
 Rinse with water after eating or drinking.

 Keep your dentist or certified specialist up to date.
 Your dentist or certified specialist is the doctor of your mouth.
 Update them on any medications you are taking and/or changes to your health.
 Many chronic diseases directly affect your teeth, bones and soft oral tissues.
-For example, some medications can create ‘dry mouth’ which can increase your risk of decay.

 Stay active, stay connected, eat a healthy diet, take care of your teeth—and don’t forget about your extended health care needs!
 Your healthy smile can stay with you…for life.